LearningAnalyticsUK/learninganalyticsuk.github.io/index.md

 The project engages each of our three Faculties, across two academic years, in a pilot of the technology.

+### Glance

+As part of the project, we have developed a prototype application called **Glance**.
+Glance creates “survey dashboards” containing sets of visualisations about student engagement and performance, asking instructors to compare and rank students based on their predicted performance in a given module,

+The application provides a framework for:

+* Evaluating the impact of different instructor facing dashboards, by measuring the accuracy of instructors’ mental models of student performance when presented with each.

+* Capturing instructor predictions about student performance through an intuitive and easy-to-use interface.
+These may then be measured for accuracy against students’ true performance and used to improve simple machine learning models.

+The applications itself has been used for a number of small scale studies here at Newcastle, but was never intended to be Newcastle specific.
+To that end, it is [open sourced](https://github.com/LearningAnalyticsUK/soar-glance) under a permissive license, its setup and use thoroughly documented.

 ### Contact Us
 For project enquiries, please contact Matthew Forshaw, Lecturer in Data Science (matthew.forshaw@ncl.ac.uk).